KITcii/smart-contract-dev-support/Design Patterns/Indexed-Loop Pattern/README.md

             uint256 val = payees[nextPayeeIndex].value;
             payees[nextPayeeIndex].value = 0;

-            // Avoid transferring assets from within a loop because of untrustful xternal calls payees[nextPayeeIndex].addr.send(val);
+            // Avoid transferring assets from within a loop because of untrustful external calls payees[nextPayeeIndex].addr.send(val);
             totalGasConsumed = totalGasConsumed + gasPerIteration;
             nextPayeeIndex++;
         }

-        if(nextPayeeIndex == payees.length)
+        if(nextPayeeIndex == payees.length) {
              nextPayeeIndex = 0;
+        }
     }
 }
 ```
 The individual gas costs for _gasPerIteration_ and _gasForPostLoop_ have been manually calculated.
 The Indexed-Loop Pattern implemented in the above example assumes that all asset transfers succeed and **does not protect from wallet griefing**.
 To protect from wallet griefing, mechanisms to keep track of failed transactions and the corresponding recipient accounts must be implemented to adjust the index accordingly and prevent denial of service.
 For such checks, the return value of the asset transfer function in line 24 must be considered.